xenserver/packer-plugin-xenserver/docs/builders/xenserver-iso.html.markdown

   run `xe template-list`.
 Setting the correct value hints to XenServer how to optimize the virtual hardware to work best with that operating system.

+* `destroy_vifs` (boolean) - Whether to destroy VIFs on the VM prior to exporting.
+Removing them may make the image more generic and reusable.
+  Default is `false`.

 * `disk_size` (integer) - The size, in megabytes, of the hard disk to create for the VM.
 By default, this is 40000 (about 40 GB).